davidgilbertson/react-recollect/README.md

 # TODO

+- [ ] Find a solution for the confusion/bugs around where/when to use the imported store vs the props store.
 - [ ] Check for differences between React 15's stack reconciler and 16's fibre reconciler.
 - [ ] Investigate reading of props in constructor/lifecycle methods.
 Do these get recorded correctly?
 (Particularly componentDidMount.)
 - [ ] Handle the more obscure traps